Get in touch! We are available 24/7.

-Home service professionals and lead generators can turn to call tracking to effectively manage calls and fine-tune their marketing practices.
+Home service professionals and lead generators can turn to call tracking to manage calls and fine-tune their marketing practices effectively.
 Call tracking reports can show state-by-state comparisons, offering affiliate marketers a wider view of which states have the best-performing campaigns.

-Those looking to generate HVAC leads, for instance, may be more focused on certain geographic areas —northern states in the winter for heat, southern states in the summer for AC — and need to know where their marketing spending will have the most impact.
+For instance, those looking to generate HVAC leads may be more focused on certain geographic areas — Northern states in the winter for heat, southern states in the summer for AC — and need to know where their marketing spending will have the most impact.

-Call tracking software can go anywhere as well, with mobile applications that allow leads to be sent or received from wherever a wi-fi or cell signal is available.
+Call tracking software can also go anywhere, with mobile applications that allow leads to be sent or received from wherever a Wi-Fi or cell signal is available.
 This flexibility from call tracking software makes it a key component for any home services marketing professional.

-For those who are experts in lead generation, call tracking fulfills many specific needs.
-One such benefit is that call tracking lets lead generation companies better understand their lead funnel.
-Call tracking offers up details on every caller, as well as insights into your filters and your IVR journey, so it is clear when a caller dropped out of your funnel.
-Call tracking helps lead generators plug up leaks in their funnel.
+Call tracking fulfills many specific needs for lead generation experts.
+One such benefit is that call tracking lets lead generation companies understand their lead funnel better.
+Call tracking offers details on every caller and insights into your filters and IVR journey, so it is clear when a caller drops out of your funnel.
+It helps lead generators to plug up leaks in their funnel.

 Call tracking will also help lead generators because it can use dynamic call tracking numbers to track both online and offline leads.
-Phone numbers in such real-world locations as billboards or bus stops can be tracked as easily as those on Google Ads.
-This means lead generators will get insights into the success of their marketing initiatives for both offline and online campaigns.
+Phone numbers in real-world locations such as billboards or bus stops can be tracked as easily as those on Google Ads.
+That means lead generators will get insights into their marketing initiatives’ success for offline and online campaigns.